 Finding Data in Articles, Books, Web Pages, and More

 Numeric search data can be found all over the place.
-A lot of it can be found as part of another source- such as books; journal, newspaper, and magazine articles; and web pages.
-In these cases, the data do not stand alone as a distinct element, but instead are part of the larger work.
+A lot of it can be found as part of other sources such as books, journals, newspapers, magazine articles, and web pages.
+In these cases, the data do not stand alone as a distinct element but instead are part of the larger work.

 Even without using those search terms, many scholarly sources you turn up are likely to contain data.
 Once you find potential sources, skim them for tables, graphs, or charts.
 These items are displays or illustrations of data gathered by researchers.
 However, sometimes data and interpretations are solely in the body of the narrative text and may be included in sections called “Results” or “Findings.”
-(That shouldn’t keep you from displaying the data in charts, graphs, or tables as you like in your own work, though.
-See Data Visualization later in this section.)
+(That shouldn’t keep you from displaying the data in charts, graphs, or tables as you like in your own work, though.)

-If the data you find in a book, article, or web page is particularly helpful and you want more, you could contact the author to request additional numeric research data.
+If the data you find in a book, article, or web page are particularly helpful and you want more, you could contact the author to request additional numeric research data.
 Researchers will often discuss their data and its analysis – and sometimes provide some of it (or occasionally, all).
 Some may link to a larger numeric research data set.
-However, if a researcher shares his or her data with you, it may be in a raw form.
+However, if a researcher shares his or her data with you, it may be in what’s called a “raw” form.
 This means that you might have to do additional analysis to make it useful in answering your question.

-For instance, in our example related to foodbanks above, we suggested where you could find statistics about the number of people who get food from American foodbanks.
-But with that research question (“Why is there a gap in the number of people who qualify for food from foodbanks and the number of people who use foodbanks?”), you would also need to find out from another source how many people qualify for foodbanks based on their income and compare that number with how many people actually use foodbanks.
+For instance, in our example related to foodbanks above, we suggested where you could find statistics about the number of people who get food from American food banks.
+But with that research question (“Why are there many more people who qualify for food from U.S. foodbanks than the number of people who actually use foodbanks?”), you would also need to find out from another source how many people qualify for foodbanks based on their income and compare that number with how many people actually use foodbanks.

 Finding Data, Data Depositories, and Directories

-Sometimes the numeric research data you need may not be in the articles, books, and web sites that you’ve found.
-But that doesn’t mean that it hasn’t been collected and packaged in a useable format.
+Sometimes the numeric research data you need may not be in the articles, books, and websites that you’ve found.
+But that doesn’t mean that they haven’t been collected and packaged in a usable format.
 Governments and research institutions often publish data they have collected in discipline-specific data depositories that make data available online.
 Here are some examples: